aadi123/aadi123.github.io/content/posts/2023-year-in-review.md

 talk about passion for chess and how that was never realized.
 Realizing it now by going to the Candidates Tournament live in Toronto
 ## About Carnatic Music
-talk about lackadaisical attitude. about wanting to quit. and then somehow restarting
+talk about lackadaisical attitude. about wanting to quit.
+And then hating it. and then somehow restarting.

 ### Life Lessons Learned
 ### Letting Go